 B. Form of guarantee.
-Before endorsement of its approval of a plan, a Planning Board shall require that the construction of ways and the installation of municipal services in accordance with the approved plan, be secured by one, or in part by one and in part by another, of the methods described in the following Subsections (1), (2), (3) and (4), which method or combination of methods may be selected and from time to time varied by the applicant:
+Before endorsement of its approval of a plan, the Planning Board shall require that the construction of ways and the installation of municipal services in accordance with the approved plan be secured by one, or in part by one and in part by another, of the methods described in the following Subsections (1), (2), (3) and (4), which method or combination of methods may be selected and from time to time varied by the applicant:

-(1) By a proper bond, sufficient in the opinion of the Planning Board to secure performance of the construction of ways and the installation of municipal services in accordance with the approved plan, and the Planning Board may require that the applicant specify a time acceptable to the Board within which such construction shall be completed.
-Each bond filed shall be approved as to form, manner of execution and sureties by the Town Treasurer and all deposit agreements and securities shall be approved as to form and manner of execution by the Town Treasurer.
+(1) By a proper bond sufficient, in the opinion of the Planning Board, to secure performance of the construction of ways and the installation of municipal services in accordance with the approved plan, and the Planning Board may require that the applicant specify a time acceptable to the Board within which such construction shall be completed.
+Each bond filed shall be approved as to form, manner of execution and sureties by the Town Treasurer, and all deposit agreements and securities shall be approved as to form and manner of execution by the Town Treasurer.

-(2) By a deposit of money or negotiable securities, sufficient in the opinion of the Planning Board to secure performance of the construction of ways and the installation of municipal services required for the lots in the subdivision in accordance with the approved plan, and the Planning Board may require that the applicant specify a time acceptable to the Board within which such construction shall be completed.
+(2) By a deposit of money or negotiable securities sufficient, in the opinion of the Planning Board, to secure performance of the construction of ways and the installation of municipal services required for the lots in the subdivision in accordance with the approved plan, and the Planning Board may require that the applicant specify a time acceptable to the Board within which such construction shall be completed.
 (Use Form G.)

-If the Board shall decide at any time during the term of the performance that :improvements have been installed in a satisfactory manner in sufficient amount to warrant reductions in the security, or, the character and extent of the subdivision require additional improvements, previously waived. then the Board may modify its requirements for any or all such performance bond, or amount of deposit of money or value of securities, which may thereupon be reduced or increased respectively by an appropriate amount after suitable notice to the applicant.
+If the Board shall decide at any time during the term of the performance that improvements have been installed in a satisfactory manner in sufficient amount to warrant reductions in the security, or, the character and extent of the subdivision require additional improvements, previously waived, then the Board may modify its requirements for any or all such performance bond, or amount of deposit of money or value of securities, which may thereupon be reduced or increased respectively by an appropriate amount after suitable notice to the applicant.

-(3) By a covenant, executed and duly recorded by the owner of record, running with the land, whereby such ways and services shall be provided in accordance with the approved plan to serve any lot before such lot may be built upon or conveyed, other than by mortgage deed; provided, that a mortgagee who acquires title to the mortgaged premises by foreclosure or otherwise and any succeeding owner of such premises or part thereof may sell any such lot, subject to that portion of the covenant which provides that no lot shall be built upon until such ways and services have been provided to serve such lot; and provided, further, that nothing herein shall be deemed to prohibit a conveyance by a single deed, subject to such covenant, of either the entire parcel of land shown on the subdivision plan or of all lots not previously released by the Planning Board.
+(3) By a covenant, executed and duly recorded by the owner of record, running with the land, whereby such ways and services shall be provided in accordance with the approved plan to serve any lot before such lot may be built upon or conveyed, other than by mortgage deed; provided that a mortgagee who acquires title to the mortgaged premises by foreclosure or otherwise and any succeeding owner of such premises or part thereof may sell any such lot, subject to that portion of the covenant which provides that no lot shall be built upon until such ways and services have been provided to serve such lot; and provided, further, that nothing herein shall be deemed to prohibit a conveyance by a single deed, subject to such covenant, of either the entire parcel of land shown on the subdivision plan or of all lots not previously released by the Planning Board.
 A deed of any part of the subdivision in violation hereof shall be voidable by the grantee prior to the release of the covenant but not later than three years from the date of such deed.
 The Board will release from such covenants only those lots for which installation of ways and services has been completed in accordance with the approved plan.
 (Form D should be used for the covenant.
 Form F may be submitted when applying for release of a lot or lots.
 Use Form E for releases.)